dhasenan/newer_testament/diary.md

 Spacy doesn't handle words like "shouldst" and "hath", and it's bad with things as simple as "ye".
 The World English Bible is a public domain translation from the late 1990s, so it should use language more amenable to Spacy parsing.

+## Interlude: cleanup and tail-chasing

+I noticed that the whole process was taking much longer than I liked and wanted to break it down into narrower chunks, set up a build system, etc. I actually started writing a build system.
+I also wanted a way to describe a production process from input file to epub in a handy fashion that I could check into source control.

+However, these are their own projects of decent size.
+I ended up breaking each discrete operation into a separate step that I could run separately and didn't do anything fancy beyond that.

+## Interlude: UTF8 errors

+Something weird is happening with UTF8 encoding errors.
+When I pass a string through NLP, the string seems to be mutated.

+This doesn't happen with suitably short inputs, but with the whole of the WEB Bible, it does occur.
+I'm trying to do more UTF8 validation so I at least get a replacement character, but I'm really not sure where it's happening.
+It might be something about reused / mutable memory, so I'm adding some duplication in a couple places defensively.

+If this doesn't work out so well, I will switch to a full-Python version of NLP processing, which should hopefully not suffer from these problems.
+That might also be a little faster?
+More IO, but less interop memory copying.

+I might also be able to use extensive logging to figure out where things are going wrong...but if it's memory corruption, that's going to be an O(n²) operation where we check absolutely everything against a clean copy of our input.

+Testing...

+Yep!
+Extra copies fixed the issue.
+Now I'm copying things over when I pass them to Python and again when I receive them back from Python.